How it works

 2. Class and role setup

-3. Tools enabled per class
+3. Tools and Math settings enabled per class

 Daily classroom rhythms